Edict on the Transfer of the Capital: English translation

 “The Shang dynasty under Pan Geng moved its capital five times, and the Zhou dynasty under king Cheng moved three times.
 Did these kings of the Three Dynasties move their capitals for personal gain?
 No, they did so to establish great enterprises, to choose the most central and favorable location, ensuring prosperity for their descendants for ten thousand generations.
 They respected the Mandate of Heaven above and followed the desires of the people below.
 Whenever a location proved convenient, they relocated, thus ensuring the long-lasting stability of their dynasties, the prosperity of their lands, and the well-being of their people.

 However, the Đinh and Lê dynasties acted differently.
 They followed their personal preferences, disregarded the will of Heaven, and ignored historical precedents.
 They remained content in a small, enclosed land, failing to secure long-term peace and prosperity.
 As a result, their reigns were short-lived, their influence limited, and their people suffered.
 This causes me great sorrow, and I cannot help but move the capital.

-Furthermore, Đại La, the former capital of Cao Biền, is located in the heart of the nation’s territory.
+Furthermore, Đại La, the former capital of Gao Pian, is located in the heart of the nation’s territory.
 It possesses the strategic position of a coiled dragon and crouching tiger, facing the cardinal directions in perfect alignment.
 The land is vast and flat, elevated and dry, free from flooding and natural disasters.
 The population is not subjected to hardship, and all living things flourish.
 Upon surveying the entire nation, no other place compares to this superior land.
 It is truly the central hub of the four directions, the ideal place for an everlasting imperial capital.

 Therefore, I wish to take advantage of this great geographical blessing and establish the new capital here.
 What do you, my officials, think?”